Valentina Fluchaire

-Valentina Fluchaire Mendoza (born July 1, 1994) is a Mexican transgender model and beauty pageant titleholder.
+Valentina Fluchaire Mendoza is a Mexican transgender model and beauty pageant titleholder.
 She won the "Miss International Queen " transgender beauty pageant held in Pattaya, Thailand.

-Beauty pageants

-Miss Trans Nacional México 2019

-Fluchaire was selected to represent state of Colima at Miss Trans Nacional México.
-The national competition was held on April 5, 2019 at La Carnicería Mty Club in Monterrey, Nuevo León where she was the winner on the final night.
+Early life

+Fluchaire was born July 1, 1994 in Manzanillo, Colima.
+She won her first pageant crown at age 15, an experience she described as revealing "many parts of myself" and leading to the realization of her transgender identity, stating, "In beauty pageants, I discovered that I was transgender."